 Once the young addict begins using sex or porn to soothe himself (or herself), it can be very difficult to stop.
 After all, an orgasm is a very powerful experience.
 It floods the brain with chemicals the same way any other substance would.

-The problem is that this addict then becomes focused solely on sex.
+The problem is that the person with sexual addiction then becomes focused solely on sex.
 They don’t focus on forming a relationship, they don’t focus on appreciating a person as anything other than a collection of body parts, and the shame they feel over their actions which tends to keep them isolated.
 A sex or porn addict doesn’t have many friends.
 How are you supposed to bond with someone when your favorite activity is something you can’t possibly speak about?

-The more they act out and feed their addiction, the more they feel they must live in secrecy.
+The more they act out and feed their sexual addictions, the more they feel they must live in secrecy.
 It’s very lonely.
 There’s no intimacy, understanding, or connection.
 This is what creates the cycle.
-They act out when they feel lonely, self-conscious, rejected, upset, or scared, but then after they act out they don’t feel any better.
+They act out when they feel lonely, self-conscious, rejected, upset, or scared — then after they act out they don’t feel any better.
 They feel more isolated, they have less confidence in themselves, they are more ashamed and often feel completely hopeless.

 Relationships May Still Happen, but They’re Shallow

 I’m not proud to say that I lost two marriages to my sex addiction.
-Many sex addicts have lost relationships with good, trusting people.
+Many people who have sexual compulsions have lost relationships with good, trusting people.
 The problem is that human beings desperately crave true intimacy and connection, but a sex addiction will prevent you from experiencing that.
-Your inner addict is terrified to leave the comfort and familiarity of the shallow hook-up or of porn sites.
-It won’t let you get deeply connected with another person because if someone gets close, they’ll find out about the addiction.
+Your inner addict is terrified to leave the comfort and familiarity of the shallow hook-up or porn sites.
+It won’t let you get deeply connected with another person because if someone gets close, they’ll find out you need sex addict help.

 It’s Easier Than Ever to Develop an Addiction Now